Winweb Logo

 Email: pampuch@five.consulting

-Notice on data transfer to third countries that are not secure under data protection law as well as the transfer to US companies that are not DPF-certified
+Notice regarding data transfer to third countries that are not secure under data protection law as well as the transfer to US companies that are not DPF-certified

 Among other things, we use tools from companies based in third countries that are not secure under data protection law, as well as US tools whose providers are not certified under the EU-US Data Privacy Framework (DPF).
 If these tools are active, your personal data may be transferred to these countries and processed there.
 We would like to point out that in third countries that are unsafe under data protection law, a level of data protection comparable to that of the EU cannot be guaranteed.

-We would like to point out that the USA, as a secure third country, generally has a level of data protection comparable to that of the EU.
-Data transfer to the USA is therefore permissible if the recipient has certification under the "EU-US Data Privacy Framework" (DPF) or has suitable additional safeguards.
-Information on transfers to third countries, including the data recipients, can be found in this privacy policy.
+We point out that the USA, as a secure third country, generally has a level of data protection comparable to that of the EU.
+A data transfer to the USA is therefore permissible if the recipient has certification under the “EU-US Data Privacy Framework” (DPF) or has suitable additional safeguards.
+Information on transfers to third countries including the data recipients can be found in this privacy policy.

 Recipients of personal data

-As part of our business activities, we work together with various external parties.
-In some cases, the transfer of personal data to these external parties is also required.
-We only pass on personal data to external parties if this is necessary in the context of contract fulfillment, if we are legally obliged to do so (e.g. transfer of data to tax authorities), if we have a legitimate interest in the transfer pursuant to Art.
+In the course of our business activities, we work together with various external parties.
+In some cases, this also requires the transfer of personal data to these external parties.
+We only pass on personal data to external parties if this is necessary within the scope of contract fulfillment, if we are legally obliged to do so (e.g. disclosure of data to tax authorities), if we have a legitimate interest in the disclosure pursuant to Art.
 6 para.
 1 lit. f GDPR, or if another legal basis permits the data transfer.
-When using processors, we only pass on our customers' personal data on the basis of a valid contract for processing.
-In the event of joint processing, a contract for joint processing is concluded.
+When using processors, we only pass on our customers' personal data on the basis of a valid data processing agreement.
+In the case of joint processing, an agreement on joint processing is concluded.

 Withdrawal of your consent to data processing

 Many data processing operations are only possible with your express consent.
-You can revoke consent that has already been given at any time.
+You can revoke consent you have already given at any time.
 The lawfulness of the data processing carried out until the revocation remains unaffected by the revocation.

-Right to object to data collection in particular cases and to direct marketing (Art.
+Right to object to data collection in special cases as well as to direct marketing (Art.
 21 GDPR)

 If data processing is carried out on the basis of Art.
 6 para.
 1 LIT.
-E or F GDPR, you have the right at any time, for reasons arising from your particular situation, to object to the processing of your personal data; this also applies to profiling based on these provisions.
-The respective legal basis on which processing is based can be found in this privacy policy.
-If you object, we will no longer process your affected personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or the processing serves the establishment, exercise or defense of legal claims (objection pursuant to Art.
+E or F GDPR, you have the right at any time to object to the processing of your personal data on grounds relating to your particular situation; this also applies to profiling based on these provisions.
+Please refer to this privacy policy for the respective legal basis on which processing is based.
+If you object, we will no longer process your personal data concerned, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or the processing serves the establishment, exercise or defense of legal claims (objection pursuant to Art.
 21 para.
 1 GDPR).

-If your personal data are processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purposes of such marketing; this also applies to profiling insofar as it is associated with Such direct marketing.
-If you object, your personal data will subsequently no longer be used for direct marketing purposes (objection pursuant to Art.
+If your personal data are processed for the purpose of direct marketing, you have the right to object at any time to the processing of personal data concerning you for the purpose of such marketing; this also applies to profiling insofar as it is associated with Such direct marketing.
+If you object, your personal data will subsequently no longer be used for the purpose of direct marketing (objection pursuant to Art.
 21 para.
 2 GDPR).

 Right to lodge a complaint with the competent supervisory authority